 “Thanks,” and a smile.

 The meeting lasted for about thirty minutes and I was done.
-I saw a friend and started planning how to get back to Lagos, Nigeria.By the way, I love working at midnight: the serenity and only few persons can call at midnight and… Click To Tweet
+I saw a friend and started planning how to get back to Lagos, Nigeria.By the way, I love working at midnight: the serenity and only few persons can call at midnight and I'll be obliged to answer.
+Click To Tweet

 Unfortunately, the next night, a restaurant/eatery in Awka got me food poisoned and I regretted not damning aerophobia and taking a flight back.
 I’ll tell you about the food poisoning on Monday and why about 7 days later, I’m still scared of eating, especially outside and only on Thursday did Isioma actually ‘force’ me to eat.